hdbrzgr/jira-mcp/README.md

 ### Getting Help

 1. **Check the logs**: Run with `-http_port` to see detailed error messages
-2. **Test your credentials**: Try the Docker test command from Step 2
+2. **Test your credentials**: Run the binary with your credentials to verify connectivity
 3. **Verify Cursor config**: The app will show you the exact configuration to use

 ## 📚 Development